neverfap-deluxe/nfd-api/content/content_podcast/EP_15_understanding_the_cycle_of_guilt_and_shame.md

 In this episode I talk about the cycle of guilt and shame we can fall into during the porn addiction recovery process.

+# Script

+- In this episode I talk about the cycle of guilt and shame we can find ouselves into
+  - I don't know a single Both Guilt

+- Where does the guilt come from?

+- The key thing to understand about guilt is that we create it.